henu/opiniondb/README.md

 The idea of OpinionDB is to help create political websites and tools.
 For example, in many comment systems you can rate comments of other users.
 The problem is, that some people give down votes if they disagree, even if the comment really has a good point.

 OpinionDB does not let two fighting groups to mess with each others.
-Instead it isolates them two separate groups and offers pleasant "truth" for both parties :)
+Instead it isolates them in two separate groups and offers pleasant "truth" for both parties :)

 Datatypes
 =========